LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     - Sender ID filtering hard fail: **On**

-    **Note:** These next two settings allow you to automatically tag messages as spam when they originate from countries/regions that are to be avoided or distrusted, as well as messages written in specific languages.
+    **Note:** These next two settings allow you to automatically tag messages as spam when they originate from countries/regions that are to be avoided or distrusted, and messages written in specific languages.

     - Contains specific languages: **On**

         You should already know the languages that you want to filter.
 In the blank field that appears below the **Contains specific languages** field, enter the first letter of a language that you want to filter.
-This will display all languages that start with that letter (as well as any languages that contain that letter within the name of the language).
+This will display all languages that start with that letter (and any languages that contain that letter within the name of the language).

         Enter a letter and then select a language with the letter in it that you want to filter.
 Repeat this step for a couple of languages.

     - From these countries: **On**

       You should already know the countries that you want to filter.
 In the blank field that appears below the **From these countries** field, enter the first letter of a country that you want to filter.
-This will display all countries that start with that letter (as well as any countries that contain that letter within the name of the language).
+This will display all countries that start with that letter (and any countries that contain that letter within the name of the language).

       Enter a letter and then select a country with the letter in it that you want to filter.
 Repeat this step for a couple of countries.